ztimson/node-exporter/README.md

 ## Example

-For the hostname to be detected, you must load the host filesystem into the container's `/host` directory as seen here.
+For the hostname to be detected, you must mount the host's `rootfs` into the container's `/host` directory as seen here:

 ```
 version: '3.8'